waihankan/DigitalBrain/content/Regression.md

 2. $L(\hat{y}, y) = \lvert \hat{y}- y \rvert$ - absolute error - not sensitive to outliers.
 Harder to optimize.
 3. $L(\hat{y}, y) = -y\ln \hat{y} - (1-y)\ln(1-\hat{y})$  - Logistic loss, a.k.a cross-entropy.
 IMPORTANjT* - $y \in [0, 1], \hat{y} \in (0, 1)$

+>[!hint] Observations
+> * Squared Error is smooth quadratic and convex - meaning it has a closed form solution.
+Just set gradient = 0 for minimum.
+> * Logistic Loss is also smooth but non-quadratic and non-linear - meaning the function is still convex (a single global minimum) but need numerical method to find the optimum.
 #### Some Cost functions to Minimize:

 1. $J(h) = \frac{1}{n}\sum_{i=1}^{n}L(h(x_{i}), y_{i})$  -- *mean loss (empirical risk).
 Note that $\frac{1}{n}$ does not matter in optimization.*